The debate has raged on for almost a week: Who’s the better cornerback?

 Terry, why do you think Sherman feels the need to antagonize people?
-Despite all he has accomplished is there still a chip on his shoulder or a complex of sorts?
+Despite all he’s accomplished is there still a chip on his shoulder or a complex of sorts?

-Josh, I guess the bottom line everyone wants to know from each of them is obvious: Who is the best corner between the two, and why?
+Josh, I guess the bottom line everyone wants to know from each of is obvious: Who is the best corner between the two and why?

 Weinfuss: Like I explained in my answer to your question about schemes, they’re both different players, but I think Peterson shoulders more responsibility than Sherman, making, as Peterson pointed out, Sherman’s job easier.
 Like I wrote on Monday, Sherman is a great corner.
 He’s athletic and cerebral, and has the ability and the stats to be rated as one of the best cornerbacks in the game.
 And because of his numbers, some people think he is the top corner.
 But there’s more to it.
 Peterson covered an opponent’s top receiver 55 percent of the time -- Sherman did just 27 percent.
 So, simply by looking at the numbers, Sherman’s job is easier because he covers inferior talent.
 And since he’s usually grossly more talented than the second receivers he’s covering, Sherman can take advantage of that by getting more interceptions.
 The fact that Sherman has two Pro Bowl safeties covering his back also helps quite a bit because he can take more risks than Peterson -- not saying Peterson isn’t risky, however.
 Physically, Peterson is widely considered the prototypical corner.
 He has the thickness and the athleticism to play with anybody, which makes up for him being shorter than the receivers he defends.